 Litigation - The County is a defendant in several legal proceedings that are in various stages of litigation.
-It is believed that the outcome, or exposure to the County, from such litigation is either unknown or potential losses, if any, would not be material to the financial statements.
+It is believed that the outcome, or exposure to the County, from such litigation is either unknown or potential losses, if any, would not exceed the available funds in the Reserve for General Liability Excess Claims.

-Note 23: CONCENTRATIONS
+Note 25: CONCENTRATIONS